Art-of-WiFi/UniFi-API-browser/README.md

 ### Installation using Docker

-@scyto maintains docker containers for quick and easy deployment of the UniFi API browser tool.
+@scyto maintains Docker containers for quick and easy deployment of the UniFi API browser tool.
 Please refer to [this Wiki page](https://github.com/Art-of-WiFi/UniFi-API-browser/wiki/Docker-Hosting) within the repository for more details:

 ### Configuration